telerik/xaml-docs/knowledge-base/kb-datetimepicker-replace-contextmenu-with-radcontextmenu.md

 How to replace the default ContextMenu with RadContextMenu in RadDateTimePicker.

 ## Solution
-1. Add the RadContextMenu as a StaticResource in MainWindow.xaml.
+1. Add the RadContextMenu as a StaticResource in xaml.
 2. Handle the Loaded event of the RadDateTimePicker.
-3. In the Loaded event use the [ChildrenOfType]({%slug common-visual-tree-helpers%}#childrenoftypeextensions) method to find the RadWatermarkTextBox inside the RadDateTimePicker and set the ContextMenu to null.
+3. In the Loaded event, use the [ChildrenOfType]({%slug common-visual-tree-helpers%}#childrenoftypeextensions) method to find the RadWatermarkTextBox inside the RadDateTimePicker and set its ContextMenu property to null.
-4. Set the RadContextMenu using the RadContextMenu.SetContextMenu() method.
+4. Set the RadContextMenu to the RadWatermarkTextBox using the RadContextMenu.SetContextMenu() method.

 #### __[XAML]__
 {{region kb-datetimepicker-replace-contextmenu-with-radcontextmenu-0}}